 Welcome and Orientation

-Upon arrival you’ll take part in a three-day CISabroad orientation program, then a shorter one hosted by the university.
+Upon arrival you’ll take part in a comprehensive orientation program.
 You’ll learn the “do’s and don’ts” of living in Wellington, New Zealand like where to go out, how to stay safe and how to get around and where the best places to buy food are.
 You’ll also learn some helpful Kiwi and Maori sayings and gain some insights into Kiwi culture.
-As we know students love food, so we will also host you to a yummy welcome meal showcasing some of the modern Asian food that Wellington is known for.
+As we know students love food, we will also treat you to a yummy welcome meal showcasing some of the modern Asian food that Wellington is known for.

 Farewell and Re-entry Program